Gooey S’mores Bars

 - Bake for 15 minutes.
 Remove pan from oven.
 Layer the chocolate bars on top of the crust, followed by the miniature marshmallows.
 Drop the remaining graham cracker cookie base on top of the dough in spoonfuls.

 - Bake an additional 10-15 minutes, until marshmallows are puffy and clumps of dough are fully cooked.
 Remove from the oven and cool completely before slicing.

-S'mores bars can be stored at room temperature for one week or frozen for up to months.
+- S'mores bars can be stored at room temperature for up to 5 days or frozen for up to 3 months.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 20 Serving Size: 1 bar